 I finished reading “Maglia Rosa – Triumph and Tragedy at the Giro d’Italia” by Herbie Sykes.
 Now it’s Tour de France time, and I started to reading “Slaying the Badger” by Richard Moore.

-First, I want to say a word or two about my previous book I read, Herbie Sykes’ “Maglia Rosa”.
+First, I want to say a word or two about the previous book I read, Herbie Sykes’ “Maglia Rosa”.
 It was probably the best book on cycling I ever read.
 Unfortunately, while I was reading the book, the second edition has been published.

-The book contains a collection of stories from the Giro d’Italia, but does not repeat the well-known stories we heard thousands of times.
-Of course Fausto Coppi and Eddy Merckx take their part in the book, but for example Coppi is usually not the main character where his name was mentioned.
-Instead, we can read very detailed stories of Giovanni Rossignoli, Orfeo Ponsin (in the book, Orfeo Ponzin), Hugo Koblet and Italo Zilioli.
+The book contains a collection of stories from the Giro d’Italia but does not repeat the well-known stories we heard thousands of times.
+Of course, Fausto Coppi and Eddy Merckx take their part in the book, but for example, Coppi is usually not the main character where his name was mentioned.
+Instead, we can read very detailed stories of Giovanni Rossignoli, Orfeo Ponsin (in the book, Orfeo Ponzin), Hugo Koblet, and Italo Zilioli.

 The photos in the book are also great.